Parking Fines in Logan Central: Costs, Appeals & How to Avoid Them

 Logan Central drivers frequently encounter unexpected parking fines due to confusing regulations around busy landmarks.
 The area near the Logan ANZAC War Memorial and Democracy Ball presents particular challenges, as parking spots fill quickly.
 With the Gold Coast Line stations just 100–250 metres away, commuter traffic creates a high-enforcement environment where parking mistakes are costly.

 Parking on footpaths represents one of the most serious violations.
-This infringement can be classified as hoarding and carries maximum penalties of $2,800.
+This infringement can be classified as hoarding and carries maximum penalties of up to $2,800.
 Commuters rushing to catch trains or meet appointments often make hasty parking decisions that land them in trouble.
 The proximity to transit hubs means parking enforcement officers are constantly monitoring the area.
 Even seemingly minor infractions—like parking slightly over a line—can result in substantial fines that strain household budgets.

 Your Right to Appeal and Challenge Fines